pearcej/cpp4python/_sources/Control_Structures/conditionals.rst

 .. mchoice:: mc_cpp_elsecond
    :answer_a: True
    :answer_b: False
-   :correct: a
+   :correct: b
-   :feedback_a: Right!
+   :feedback_a: Not quite, try modifying the code above to test it out.
-   :feedback_b: No. try modifying the code above.
+   :feedback_b: Good job!

    T/F: Is is necessary to have an else statement after an if statement?
 (Hint: Test it out in the code above)